buckley-w-david/DEW/README.md

                      256 bits<br />

 Examples:
-Outputs encrypted version of 'testfile.txt' into file 'encrypted_file', as well as outputs 256 bit key into 'encrypted_file.key'
+Outputs encrypted version of 'testfile.txt' into file 'encrypted_file', as well as outputs 256 bit key into 'encrypted_file.key'<br />
 `>python main.py encrypt testfile.txt encrypted_file`

-Outputs encrypted version of 'newfile.txt' into file 'new_encrypted' using previously generated key 'encrypted_file.key' `>python main.py encrypt --keyfile encrypted_file.key newfile.txt new_encrypted`
+Outputs encrypted version of 'newfile.txt' into file 'new_encrypted' using previously generated key 'encrypted_file.key'<br />
+`>python main.py encrypt --keyfile encrypted_file.key newfile.txt new_encrypted`

-Outputs encrypted version of text 'This is a test' into file 'new_encrypted' using previously generated key 'encrypted_file.key'
+Outputs encrypted version of text 'This is a test' into file 'new_encrypted' using previously generated key 'encrypted_file.key'<br />
 `>python main.py encrypt --cmdtext --keyfile encrypted_file.key "This is a test" new_encrypted`

 ### Decryption